Tech

 Advanced Messaging and Email

-Apple Intelligence acts as a personal editor, capable of rewriting emails in different tones, proofreading text, summarising content, highlighting key points, and even inserting tables.
+Apple Intelligence acts as a personal editor.
+It is capable of rewriting emails in different tones, proofreading text, summarising content, highlighting key points, and even inserting tables.

 Users can provide specific instructions for text modifications, and the AI will adjust accordingly.